ondata/ondata-tool-table-transposer/README.md

-# ondata-tool-pivot-reverser
+# ondata-tool-table-transposer
-A very simple web-based tool to reverse small pivot table: http://tools.ondata.it/pivot-reverser/.
+A very simple web-based tool to transpose small table: http://tools.ondata.it/table-transposer/.